Jjdt12/SICP/README.md

 .scm files available in chapter directories for relevent questions

-For x86, us `mit-scheme` installed with:
+For x86, use `mit-scheme` installed with:

 Linux